ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The format for these reports is defined in Appendix A.

-DMARC Aggregate Reports MUST contain two primary sections; one consisting of descriptive information (with two subsections), and the other a set of IP-focused row-based data.
+DMARC Aggregate Reports MUST contain two primary sections; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.
 Each report MUST contain data for only one Policy Domain.
 A single report MUST contain data for one policy configuration.
 If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the reporting entity SHOULD note only the final configuration observed during the period.
 See below for further information.

-The informative section MUST contain two subsections.
+The informative section MUST contain two elements.
 One will be the metadata section which MUST contain the fields related to `org_name`, `email`, `report_id`, and `date_range`.
 Optional fields MAY include `extra_contact_info`, an `error` field.
 The `date_range` field which will contain `begin` and `end` fields as epoch timestamps.
-The other subsection will be the `policy_published`, and record the policy configuration observed by the receiving system.
+The other element will be the `policy_published`, and record the policy configuration observed by the receiving system.
 Mandatory fields are `domain`, `p`, `sp`.
 Optional fields are `fo`, `adkim`, `aspf`, `testing`, and `discovery_method`.
 There MAY be an optional third section for `extensions`.

-Within the data section, the report will contain row(s) of data stating which IPs were seen to have delivered messages for the Author Domain to the receiving system.
-For each IP that is being reported, there will be at least one `record` element, which will then have each of a `row`, `identifiers`, and `auth_results` sub-element.
+Within the data section, the report will contain row(s) of data stating which IP addresses were seen to have delivered messages for the Author Domain to the receiving system.
+For each IP address that is being reported, there will be at least one `record` element, which will then have each of a `row`, `identifiers`, and `auth_results` sub-element.
 Within the `row` element, there MUST be `source_ip` and `count`.
 There MUST also exist a `policy_evaluated`, with sub-elements of `disposition`, `dkim`, and `spf`.
-There MAY be an element for `reason`, meant to include any notes the reporter might want to include as to why the `disposition` policy does not match the `policy_published`, such as a Local Policy override (possible values listed in Appendix A).
+There MAY be an element for `reason`, meant to include any notes the reporter might want to include as to why the `disposition` policy does not match the `policy_published`, such as a Local Policy override (See Section 2.1.5, Policy Override Reason).
 The `dkim` and `spf` elements MUST be the evaluated values as they relate to DMARC, not the values the receiver may have used when overriding the policy.
-Within the `identifiers` element, there MUST exist the data that was used to apply policy for the given IP.
-In most cases, this will be a `header_from` element, which will contain the 5322.From domain from the message.
+Within the `identifiers` element, there MUST exist the data that was used to apply policy for the given IP address.
+There MUST be a `header_from` element, which will contain the RFC5322.From domain from the message.
+There MAY be an optional `envelope_from` element, which contains the RFC5321.MailFrom domain or the RFC5321.Helo domain that the SPF check has been applied to.
+This element MAY be existing but empty if the message had a null reverse-path ([@!RFC5321], Section 4.5.5).
+There MAY be an optional `envelope_to` element, which contains the RFC5321.RcptTo domain from the message.

-There MUST be an `auth_results` element within the 'record' element.
-This will contain the data related to authenticating the messages associated with this sending IP.
+There MUST be an `auth_results` element within the `record` element.
+This will contain the data related to authenticating the messages associated with this sending IP address.
 The `dkim` sub-element is optional as not all messages are signed, while there MUST be one `spf` sub-element.
 These elements MUST have a `domain` that was used during validation, as well as `result`.
-If validation is attempted for any DKIM signature, the results MUST be included in the report.
+If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
 The `dkim` element MUST include a `selector` element that was observed during validation.
-For the `spf` element, the `result` element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror.
+For the `spf` element, the `result` element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror (See [@?RFC8601]).
 The `dkim` result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.
 Both the `spf` and `dkim` results may optionally include a `human_readable` field meant for the report to convey